 Drives efficiency in waste clearing efforts by keeping enforcement staff better informed

-~95% satisfaction rate among users of the chatbot during the Christmas period
+~95% satisfaction rate among users of the agent during the Christmas period

 Solution components